yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-006_Product_List_Display.md

 ---

 ## ✅ Expected Result

-- Products are displayed in a consistent grid layout
+Products are displayed in a consistent grid layout
-- Each product card is properly aligned
-- Images are correctly loaded (no broken images)
-- Text elements (name, price) are readable and well formatted